hesbon-osoro/docker-json-server/README.md

 # Open the local server on
 http://localhost:4000/notes

-# To build the image with Docker ...
+# To build the image with Docker
+docker build -t low-json .

+# Incase you run into permission error (Ubuntu 20.04)
+sudo chmod 666 /var/run/docker.sock

 ```